 As the general description might suggest, one of the goals of your course description should be to show your audience how writing will be used to explore your topic.
 Some of the pitfalls in choosing your topic are limiting it to your own research interests, using language that is highly technical to describe it, and making it seem as if your course has two topics, writing and your theme.

 One way to approach the course description, and your course in general, is to come up with a few guiding questions that outline the broad focus of your class.
-You also want to give prospective students a sense of what kinds of texts they will be working with (Note: you don’t have to list the exact texts at this point.
-You can just say various films, works of fiction, or philosophical tracts, for example, or mention authors’ names).
+You also want to give prospective students a sense of course texts.
+Please note that you do not have to list all texts at this point.
+You can just identify genres (e.g., films, fiction, or philosophical tracts) and mention a few specific works and authors' names.

 Before you begin writing your course description, take a look at a variety of current course descriptions.
 Take note of what’s similar across disciplines, find one that you like, and decide what it is you like about it.

 In writing your course description, you should imagine undergraduates as your primary audience, and their parents, college faculty, and administrators as your secondary audiences.

 For the sake of multi-section uniformity, your course description should

 - emphasize the learning objectives outlined on http://writing.rochester.edu/courses/alternativecriteria.html,

 - involve a theme that allows students to make connections across course readings and develop a basic understanding of your theme,

 - model the kind of writing you’d like to receive from your students,

 - appeal to freshmen,

-- Be no more than 1,024 characters including spaces,
+- be no more than 1,024 characters including spaces, and

 - include peer feedback, self-assessment, revision, and an 8-10 page argumentative research paper.